pSpaces/Programming-with-Spaces/README.md

 where
 - `mode' is the code identifying the kind of used interaction.
 - `source` is a port that identifies the requester.
-- `session` is an integer that uniquely identifies the request on the source side.
+- `session` is an integer that uniquely identifies the request on the source side (if mode is `CONN` this field is optional).
 - `target` identifies the target space with a global identifier.
 - `tuple` is the tuple, represent as a json list, that should be added.